-We seek to reduce style-specific ``balkanization" in the field of semantic role labeling.
+We seek to reduce the style-specific balkanization in the field of semantic role labeling.
 Our goals, therefore, include (a) a unifying formal model over different-style semantic role labeling treebanks, (b) uniform representations and scoring, (c) systematic contrastive evaluation across styles, and (d) increased cross-fertilization via transfer and multi-task learning.
-We hope to uniform the representations of different styles, including from two types of prior style-specific semantic role labeling tasks at the CoNLL-2004, CoNLL-2005, CoNLL-2008 and CoNLL-2009.
-Owing to the scarcity of semantic annotations across different styles, the shared tasks were regrettably limited to parsing English on PTB text for the time being.
-For the first time, this work combines formally and linguistically different approaches to semantic role labeling representation in the uniform form with the same training and evaluation setup.
-We motivate to develop parsing systems that support two distinct semantic role labeling styles which encode all core predicate-argument structure, among other things -- in the same implementation.
-Learning from multiple styles of semantic role labeling representation in tandem has seldom been explored (with notable exceptions, e.g., the parser of Peng et al., \citeyear{peng2018learning} on FrameNet).
+We hope to uniformize the representations of different styles, including those from the two types of prior style-specific semantic role labeling tasks at CoNLL-2004, CoNLL-2005, CoNLL-2008, and CoNLL-2009.
+Owing to the scarcity of semantic annotations across different styles, the shared tasks are regrettably limited to parsing English on PTB text for the time being.
+For the first time, this work combines formallistically and linguistically different approaches to semantic role labeling representation in one uniform form with a single training and evaluation setup.
+We aim to develop parsing systems that support two distinct semantic role labeling styles in a single model, which encode all core predicate-argument structure.
+Learning from multiple styles of semantic role labeling representation in tandem has seldom been explored (with notable exceptions, e.g., the parser of \cite{peng2018learning} on FrameNet).

-In order to achieve the above goals, the semantic bank used in this paper were generated through a process that merges several source treebanks and converts them from the constituent-based and dependency-based formalisms to a new uniform formalism.
-In this section, we will introduce our uniform format, the treebanks used, and describe the conversion process.
+In order to achieve the above goals, we generate a Consistent Span and Dependency dataset (\textbf{ConSD}) through a process that merges several source treebanks and converts them from the constituent-based and dependency-based formalisms to a new uniform formalism.
+In this section, we will introduce our uniform format, the source treebanks used, and the conversion process.